Understand why Coutinho, Daniel Alves and Gabriel Jesus were left out of the squad's call-up | Brazilian Team

 Gabriel Jesus and Philippe Coutinho in the Brazilian team — Photo: Lucas Figueiredo / CBF

 The moment is even better than others when he was called up to the Selection in the past.
 The absence of this call-up has more to do with making room for final tests before the Qatar World Cup than with the player’s current performance.
-For these games, Tite opted for Pedro, Roberto Firmino and Richarlison, who can act in the same role as the Arsenal athlete.
+For these games, Tite opted for Pedro, Roberto Firmino and Richarlison and Matheus Cunha, remaining from the last calls and who can act in the same role as the Arsenal athlete.

 – Gabriel Jesus is in great shape and running.
 Absolutely yes.
 This call served to give opportunities to others – justified the coach of the Selection, in a press conference.